AjeyBharadwaj/jsonTreeViewer/README.md

-# jsonTreeViewer and jsonTree library
+# jsonTreeViewer and jsonTree library (With load from file option)

 The library and the viewer released under the MIT license (LICENSE.txt).